Generic Name: proparacaine (proe-PAR-a-kane)

 - Ophthetic drops may cause drying or cracking of the fingertips if you get it on your hands.
 Be sure to wash your hands after using Ophthetic drops.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while using Ophthetic drops, discuss with your doctor the benefits and risks of using Ophthetic drops during pregnancy.
-It is unknown if Ophthetic drops is excreted in breast milk after topical use.
+It is unknown if Ophthetic drops are excreted in breast milk after topical use.
 If you are or will be breast-feeding while you are using Ophthetic drops, check with your doctor to discuss the risks to your baby.

 Possible side effects of Ophthetic drops: